Facilitated communication: Abuse allegations and facilitator misconduct

-Anna Stubblefield case
+Anna Stubblefield

 In 2015, Anna Stubblefield, a Rutgers University–Newark philosophy professor, was found guilty of aggravated sexual assault against a man with severe mental disabilities.
-A proponent of facilitated communication, Stubblefield's web site described her as "certified as a Facilitated Communication Trainer by the FC Institute at the School of Education, Syracuse University.
+A proponent of facilitated communication, Stubblefield's website described her as "certified as a Facilitated Communication Trainer by the FC Institute at the School of Education, Syracuse University.
 She provides motor planning support for communication and literacy for adults and children."
-Stubblefield stated that the two of them had a mutually consenting relationship established through facilitated communication.
 At the time the investigation began in 2011, Stubblefield was the chair of Rutgers-Newark's philosophy department, whose professional work centered on ethics, race, and disability rights, but she was subsequently put on administrative leave without pay and removed as chair of the philosophy department.

 The victim was identified as D.J., a 33-year-old African-American man with severe mental disabilities who cannot speak, has cerebral palsy, and is unable to stand independently or accurately direct movements of his body.
 Based on his disability, his mother and brother were appointed his legal guardians.
 Stubblefield stated that she had successfully communicated with him, determining he was of normal intelligence.
 She subsequently brought him to conferences where she "held him out as a success story".
 In 2011, she revealed to his mother and brother that she had had sexual relations with D.J. and said that they were in love, attributing consent to messages received while facilitating.
+Stubblefield stated that the two of them had a mutually consenting relationship established through facilitated communication.
 However, testing of D.J. by family members failed to establish the ability to communicate, and Stubblefield was thanked but denied further access to D.J.
 She continued to attempt to maintain contact with D.J. and began challenging control of D.J.'s legal guardians over him.
 In August 2011, the family contacted the police.

 Stubblefield pleaded not guilty to the charges and said that FC revealed D.J. was mentally capable, while prosecutors said that FC was scientifically discredited and that D.J. did not have the ability to consent to sexual relations.
 Experts evaluating D.J. testified he did not have the intellectual ability to consent to sexual activity.
 Facilitated communication testimony from D.J. was not allowed as the technique was ruled unreliable under New Jersey law.
 After a three-week trial, the jury found Stubblefield guilty of two counts of first-degree aggravated sexual assault.
 After conviction, the judge revoked bail, saying that she was a flight risk, and she was sentenced to 12 years in prison.
 This included requiring her to register as a sex offender.
 In July 2017, an appeals court overturned her conviction and ordered a retrial, and in 2018 she pleaded guilty to "third-degree aggravated criminal sexual contact" and was sentenced to time served.
 In October 2016, the family was awarded $4 million in a civil lawsuit against Stubblefield.

+The 2023 documentary film Tell Them You Love Me covers the story.